ipaqmaster/vfio/README.md

 `-image /dev/zvol/zpoolName/windows -imageformat raw`

    If set, attaches a flatfile, partition, whole-disk or zvol to the VM with QEMU's -drive parameter.
-   -imageformat is optional and will apply to the most recent -image argument specified.
+   -imageformat is optional for virtual disks and will apply to the most recent -image argument specified.
+   -imageformat must be specified for raw storage to prevent QEMU from activating a safety feature.
    -image and -imageformat can be used multiple times to add more disks.

+`-nvme`

+  Present storage to the guest virtualizing NVMe rather than using virtio-blk-pci or ide-hd (with -avoidVirtio).

+  This can prove useful when booting a physical installation on NVMe which lacks other storage drivers in their bootloader and general permanent P2V scenarios.
+For long term usage I strongly recommend installing the virtio driver on the guest instead.

 `-iso /path/to/a/diskimage.iso`